kherge-archive/php-annotations/README.md

 );
 ```

-The value of `$parsed` is an array of arrays.
-Each array in `$parsed` will
+The value of `$parsed` is an array of tokens.
+Each token will contain the
-contain a minimum of one value, and a maximum of two.
-The first value is the
-token's numeric identifier, and the second is the value that came with the
+token's numeric identifier, followed by the value parsed from the docblock
-token.
+(if applicable).

 > You can find a reference of the [token identifiers here][].